 But, either way, it’s a guessing game without the assistance of additional tools.

 Use Free Apps: From the scenario above you can see that it’s easy to be led down an incorrect pricing path.
-But one way to find a more accurate sales price is to use certain apps dedicated to bringing this information to light.
+But one way to find a more accurate sales price is to use certain apps that help you find card values.

 For instance, apps like Sold For are analytical tools that help buyers make more informed purchasing decisions, and allows sellers to have more info at their disposal when it comes to selling similar cards.